Be8-Systems/be8-backend/README.md

 ### /groupjoinmember

-Acc of actual session got added to a group by clicking the invite link.
+Acc of actual session got added to a public group by clicking the invite link.
 If no acc was created before one get's automatically created and added to the group.

 ```javascript
 const body = {